University of Staffordshire: University of Staffordshire Services

-As of 1 April 2021, all new academic and professional services staff are employed by Staffordshire University Services - which the University describes as 'a wholly owned subsidiary company of Staffordshire University'.
-Staff employed by Staffordshire University Services have no access to the defined benefit Teachers' Pension Scheme and instead join a new defined contribution scheme that does not guarantee a set level of income in retirement.
+As of 1 April 2021, all new academic and professional services staff are employed by the University of Staffordshire Services - which the University describes as 'a wholly owned subsidiary company of the University of Staffordshire.
+Staff employed by the University of Staffordshire Services have no access to the defined benefit Teachers' Pension Scheme and instead join a new defined contribution scheme that does not guarantee a set level of income in retirement.

 The University and College Union claimed that this would create a "two tier workforce".

 In March 2022, Almost three-quarters (70 per cent) of staff backed strike action over the matter.

 Academic profile

 The School of Computing was originally situated at Blackheath Lane on the edge of Stafford in GEC's former Nelson Research Laboratory.
 It offered one of the first BSc courses in computing in the United Kingdom and its first major computer was a second hand DEUCE.
 The School of Computing later moved to a purpose-built building on the Beaconside campus, the Octagon, constructed in 1992 when university status had been achieved.

 The university was the first institution to introduce a single honours degree in Film, Television and Radio Studies in 1990.
 A new Media Centre was opened by Greg Dyke in 2005, comprising radio studios, television news desk and broadcast journalist suite.
 Courses in print, broadcast and sports journalism are nationally accredited by the National Council for the Training of Journalists and the Broadcast Journalism Training Council.

 The Forensic Science degrees (Forensic Science, Forensic Science and Criminology and Forensic Science and Psychology) were accredited by the Forensic Science Society (FSC) in 2007, one of four universities whose courses have been acknowledged for teaching services and high academic quality.
 The Forensic theme is continued with a specialist Forensic Biology degree and on the Stafford Campus the Faculty of Computing Engineering and Technology was one of the first university faculties in the UK to offer undergraduate and postgraduate degrees in the new field of Forensic Computing.